This healthy cinnamon crunch cereal is made with nuts and seeds for a high protein, full of good fats breakfast in a bowl.

 For as much as I love to sleep in, my absolute favorite part of the day is the morning.

 Breakfast is my favorite meal and my kitchen is my favorite place in the house.
 It’s a win win.

-Like I mentioned a couple of weeks ago, we just bought a new refrigerator after 6 years of misery with our old side by side.
+Like I mentioned a couple of weeks ago in this spicy rosemary chocolate chip cookie post, we just bought a new refrigerator after 6 years of misery with our old side by side.

 I’ve seriously never been so pumped about an appliance delivery before in my life.

 From it’s amazing water spout (that fills my cup about 3 times fast than my old one, making my ridiculous 100 ounce daily water consumption much easier) to all the horizontal space in the fridge section you don’t get with a side by side to it’s somewhat annoying (but very useful) door alarm that tells me I left the thing wide open (usually while running between kitchen and dining room to take pictures of food (see that tripod leg on the right?…)

 I was even excited to re-organize (and throw away some funky looking food items hiding in the back for a few

 weeks months too long) the shelves as I put everything back in, it was kind of like a real life game of tetris.

 For now, I’m riding it’s brand new high.
 T